wslukaa/Search-Engine-for-Movies/README.md

+This is my course project for comp4321 search engine.
-Use Eclipse to open this project.
+Please use Eclipse to open this project.

 ![ScreenShot](https://user-images.githubusercontent.com/13085362/30240448-3816d564-95a3-11e7-8550-e2d55aa6f656.png)